sanskrit/raw_etexts_english/blogs/manasataramgini/2009/06/2009-06-14_deva-yajana.md

 ya\~jna, meditating on the soma to swell.
 He who covers the worlds with his strides reverence:
-viShNo tvaM no antamaH sharma yachCha sahantya | prate dhArA madhuShchuta uthasaM druhate akShitaM ||
+viShNo tvaM no antamaH sharma yachCha sahantya | prate dhArA madhuShchuta uthasaM druhate akShitam ||

 With the yAga performed in our minds as bhR^igu did, as apnavAna did, and as aurva did.
 He who does so experiences the vR^iShTi of the marut-s